bum2/integral-developing/commonDBnet.md

 &nbsp;
 ### Technically:
-The blockchain technology can be very good to store non-mutable private data like economic transactions, but for an agile management of other types of data we believe is better a distributed NoSQL database (choosing from http://nosql-database.org/), like a key-value store db for words, types and short texts, a key-doc store for long texts or code, and a p2p file sharing like IPFS or torrent for files.
+The blockchain technology can be very good to store non-mutable private data like economic transactions, but for an agile management of other types of data we believe is better an agent-centric system like HoloChain or a distributed NoSQL database (choosing from http://nosql-database.org/), like a key-value store db for words, types and short texts, a key-doc store for long texts or code, and a p2p file sharing like IPFS or torrent for files.

 The proposed App, in its first version, should allow to use the best db technology for the type of data being saved:
-- some of the economic events can be stored in a flexible blockchain (like FairChains) used as a [REA chain](/rea-chain.md), once there is consensus between the involved parts in an exchange.
+- some of the economic events can be stored in a flexible blockchain (like FairChains) used as a [REA chain](/rea-chain.md) (also doable with Holochain), once there is consensus between the involved parts in an exchange.
 - other economic events like transactions of the many cryptocurrencies around (starting by FairCoin) are already stored by their blockchains
 - the words of the languages and their translations (if exist), the types of resources, types of skills or arts, the names of locations and areas, the units and the unit ratios, and many other types of data can be better stored in a key-value distributed JSON datastore, like the core ddb of the app.
 - the images, the music, the videos and all heavy data is better stored and shared like in a p2p common filesystem.
 - the long texts, the code libs, templates, scripts, etc, can be stored better in a key-doc ddb

 To achieve this we need to join forces in harmonic dev teams and some key ingredients:
-- a super scalable multi DB system that is able to grow indefinitely by adding people’s nodes, (in a p2p style http://wiki.p2pfoundation.net/P2P_Networks )
+- a super scalable multi DB system that is able to grow indefinitely by adding people’s nodes (in a p2p style http://wiki.p2pfoundation.net/P2P_Networks ), like Holochain.
 - an integral data model that makes easy to manage the grow of the types of data and the relation between them (proposed [generic approach](/integral-data.md)), with ...
 - a set of widely consensued Common Resource Type Trees**, where representative agents of the different sectors of activity take care of organize and curate the needed and useful resource type branches and sub-types to use in all that sector (alimentation, comunication, etc) which is an organic, always mutable process, and this data partitioning in sectors and keywords allows us to develop...
 - an engine to analyze the network, update distributed indexes and balance the load by asking for more nodes helping in critical data sectors, and all this backend needs to be build with...
-- a fast enough functional language like Erlang, being Elixir the actual choice as framework, and all this needs to be easily managed from...
+- a fast enough functional language like Erlang (using Elixir) and/or Rust, and all this needs to be easily managed from...
 - an easy-to-use Graphical User Interface, that simplifies the ‘browserving’ and the configuration options, and allows...
 - a myriad of modules to add functionalities, pages and options to the basic App, in order to do a lot of things, using the best opensource code available worldwide.

-The data you browse or use from the ddb, cached in your device, is automatically served to other nodes by default, except private data or private browsing data, which defaults to no sharing but the agent can choose trusted peers to spread his encrypted private data only to their devices.
+The data you browse or use from the ddb, cached in your device, is automatically served to other nodes by default, except private data or private browsing data, which defaults to no-sharing but the agent can choose trusted peers to spread his encrypted private data only to their devices.

 The encryption of the agent’s personal data has different levels, like layers, depending on the relation between the browsing agent and the data creator agent.
 The app should offer from easy sets of privacy config options up to a more granular configuration of the privacy settings.
 For example the personal information about Health can be shared only with family, friends or few chosen organizations nodes, but in case of emergency any accredited doctor can gain access to it.